Dylan Armstrong: Olympic bronze medal awarded

 m.
 In the finals he tossed a season's best 21.34 m.
 Armstrong acknowledge the importance of sport funding as a result of what was Canada's fourth medal at the World Championships, tying a record from the 1995 World Championships.
 He said that "I just feel amazing.
 My coach and I worked really hard, I made some really good choices this year.
 It's another medal for Canada, it shows that when you have the right coaches in place, the right support and the funding behind it that it's going to pay off.
 You have to invest in sport, results don't come for free."
 Armstrong received his medal at a ceremony in his hometown of Kamloops on February 15, 2015, around 700 people attended the event.

 Following his competitive career, Armstrong started coaching amateur athletes at the Kamloops Track and Field Club in 2017.
+He notably guided student Ethan Katzberg to a World title in the men's hammer throw at the 2023 World Athletics Championships.

 Personal life

-Armstrong lives in Kamloops, British Columbia and trains there at the nearby National Throws Centre with coach Anatoliy Bondarchuk.
+Armstrong lives in Kamloops, British Columbia and trained there during his career at the nearby National Throws Centre with famed coach and Olympic gold medallist Anatoliy Bondarchuk.
 In September 2015 Armstrong married the Russian shot putter Yevgeniya Kolodko whom he dated since 2012.
+In a reversal of situations, his wife Kolodko was stripped of all her medals from 2012 to 2016 following positive doping results in 2016 and tests of B samples.
+Armstrong responded to the issue saying: "News of athlete doping is very disheartening for competitive athletes who are committed to competing clean.
+I have never condoned doping in sport … I have been consistently outspoken about my position on doping, which is zero tolerance.
+Today's news is especially difficult as it affects both the Olympic athletic community I am part of – and someone I love deeply: Evgeniia."